RaulGabG/Project-DatabaseFiremen/README.md

 - Bootstrap

 # About
-This Proyect was designed and developed for a volunteer fire station from June to August 2022, it had to meet the followings requirements:
+This Project was designed and developed for a volunteer fire station from June to August 2022, it had to meet the followings requirements:

 - Language in spanish
 - Easy visualization